Rigshospitalet: History

 Rigshospitalet was founded on 30 March 1757 as Kongelig Frederiks Hospital, named after King Frederick V and situated in Bredgade in central Copenhagen.
 The buildings are now occupied by the Danish Museum of Art & Design.
 Since 1903 the state has been the owner of the hospital (whereas other hospitals in Denmark are owned by the regions, formerly by the counties).
 In 1910 the hospital was renamed and moved to its present location in ten low buildings surrounding a central garden designed by architect Martin Borch.
 In 1970 most of the buildings were replaced by the present highrise concrete building designed by architect Jørgen Stærmose, while some of the surrounding older buildings still serve hospital functions.
 In 1995 the hospital was handed over to Hovedstadens Sygehusfællesskab (HS, The Capital Hospital Trust) which in 2007 was absorbed by the Capital Region.
 In 2007 a helipad was built on top of the hospital.
 Until then, rescue helicopters and helicopters transferring patients would land in the neighbouring park Fælledparken.

-In 2021 Rigshospitalet was ranked as the worlds 15th best hospital by Statista and Newsweek.
+In 2021 Rigshospitalet was ranked as the world's 15th best hospital by Statista and Newsweek.